commercelayer/demo-store-core/README.md

-# Demo Store `core` by Commerce Layer
+# Commerce Layer's Demo Store `core`

-Demo Store is a fully static e-commerce solution (with SSR capability) that uses Commerce Layer.
+Demo Store is a fully static e-commerce solution (with SSR capability) powered by Commerce Layer.

 We have two repositories: